By Atom | Feb 21, 2023, 12:10 PM

 The application form must be submitted to your home local council by 31st October 2023.

-The 11 plus exam for Bexley Grammar School (the Bexley Selection Test) takes place between 9th–14th September 2023.
+The 11 plus exam for Bexley Grammar School (the Bexley Selection Test) will take place during the week of 11th September 2023.
+Your child will be assigned a test slot on one day during this week.

 It consists of two papers, which include questions in four subject areas: